 - Application Deadline: April 30, 2018

-- Course Level: The studentships are available for pursuing Master of Arts in Asia Pacific Studies (MAPS).
+- Course Level: Scholarships are available for pursuing Master of Arts in Asia Pacific Studies (MAPS).

-- Study Subject: The studentships are awarded in the field of Asia Pacific Studies.
+- Study Subject: Scholarships are awarded in the field of Asia Pacific Studies.

-- Award: the program worth approximately 570,000 THB is fully funded and provides the following benefits for the recipient only.
-The duration of The grants covers three academic semesters and one summer semester (approximately 16-18 months depending on academic year announced by Thammasat University).
+- Scholarship Award: The scholarship worth approximately 570,000 THB is fully funded and provides the following benefits for the recipient only.
+The duration of the scholarships covers three academic semesters and one summer semester (approximately 16-18 months depending on academic year announced by Thammasat University).
 Terms & Conditions may apply.

-- Number of Awards: MAPS – Royal Thai government award: 6 awards only and MAPS – Thammasat program: 10-12 awards
+- Number of Scholarships: MAPS – Royal Thai Government Scholarship: 6 awards only and MAPS – Thammasat University Scholarship: 10-12 awards

 - Eligible Countries: Currently, there are two types of scholarship available for International students and one for Thai students.